 Preemie Size: The smallest blanket measures about 26 inches wide by 34 inches long.
 This measurement was taken without any edging; if you wish to add a baby blanket edging, your finished blanket will obviously be a little bit bigger.
 You will need 2 balls / 10 oz / 280 g of yarn for the blanket itself, plus a little bit more for crocheting your gauge swatch.
 So if you crochet your blanket using Bernat Softee, you'll need to get 3 5-oz skeins of yarn to complete this project.
 As far as yardage goes, you'll need about 724 yards / 662 meters for the blanket itself, plus a bit more for your gauge swatch.

 Newborn / Receiving Blanket Size: The mid-sized blanket is 30 inches square.
-It could be made a little bit longer as well, if you prefer a more rectangular shape for the blanket.
+It could be made a little bit longer as well if you prefer a more rectangular shape for the blanket.
 If so, aim for 30" x 34".
 You will need 2-3 of the 5 oz balls of Bernat Softee for this size.
-2 balls is likely to be just enough or not quite enough depending on how tightly you crochet.
+2 balls are likely to be just enough or not quite enough depending on how tightly you crochet.
 Buy the third ball just in case you need it; you can always use it later for another project if you don't need it for this one.

 Additional Materials Required

 - Crochet Hook: The pattern calls for a size I crochet hook.
 You might need a slightly different size hook to achieve the correct gauge.
 A larger hook will create an airier design; a smaller hook will give you a denser stitch.
-Generally for baby blankets you want more density so little fingers don't get caught in the stitches.
+Generally, for baby blankets you want more density so little fingers don't get caught in the stitches.

 - Tapestry Needle: You'll use this for weaving in ends when you are finished crocheting your blanket.